DeniKhadzhiev/code-examples/README.md

 DB -- C++ client-server database with simplified self-written SQL

-FF -- Python web-application like Cahoot and Quizlet that was written during a hackoton(not finished yet).
+FF -- Python web-application like Cahoot and Quizlet that was written during a hackoton(design and button bind not finished yet).

 PE -- C++ parallelized evaluations(solving linear system)